Edgar Bergen: The Chase and Sanborn Hour

-Bergen was a technically skilled ventriloquist, but after his talent moved to radio, it was more important that Charlie McCarthy be clearly understood, so Bergen's skill at not moving his lips was allowed to slip—and Charlie McCarthy frequently twitted him for moving his lips—but Bergen's sense of comedic timing was superb, and he handled Charlie's snappy dialog with aplomb.
+Bergen was not a technically skilled ventriloquist, and Charlie McCarthy frequently twitted him for moving his lips.
+However, Bergen's sense of comedic timing was superb, and he handled Charlie's snappy dialog with aplomb.
 Bergen's wit in creating McCarthy's striking personality and that of his other characters was the making of the show.
 Bergen's popularity as a ventriloquist on radio, where the trick of "throwing his voice" was not visible, suggests his appeal was primarily the personality he applied to his characters.

 Bergen and McCarthy are sometimes credited with "saving the world" because, on the night of October 30, 1938, when Orson Welles performed his War of the Worlds radio play that panicked many listeners, most of the American public had instead tuned to Bergen and McCarthy on another station and never heard Welles' play.
 Conversely, it has also been theorized that Bergen inadvertently contributed to the hysteria.
 When the musical portion of Bergen's show, The Chase and Sanborn Hour, aired approximately 12 minutes into the show, many listeners adjusted their dial and found the War of the Worlds presentation already underway with a realistic-sounding reporter detailing terrible events.

 Ray Noble was the musical director and composer, and teenage singer Anita Gordon provided the songs on his show.
 Gordon was said to have been discovered by Charlie, who had a crush on her.

 In the fall (autumn) of 1948, Edgar and Charlie faced serious competition from ABC's "jackpot" quiz show, Stop the Music, which suddenly drew more listeners (Fred Allen faced a similar problem because he directly appeared before them).
 In December 1948, Edgar announced he was temporarily "retiring" from radio, admitting that Stop the Music was too popular to compete with.
 His final NBC broadcast was on December 26, 1948.

 The Charlie McCarthy Show

 In October 1949, Bergen went to CBS, with a new weekly program, The Charlie McCarthy Show, sponsored by Coca-Cola.
-After their sponsorship ended in June 1952, Richard Hudnut, on behalf of "Lanolin Plus" cosmetics, primarily sponsored the series until the end of the 1953–54 season.
+After their sponsorship ended in June 1952, Warner-Hudnut, Inc., on behalf of "Lanolin Plus" cosmetics, primarily sponsored the series until the end of the 1953–54 season.
 In October 1954, Kraft Foods sponsored a new Edgar Bergen Hour.
 After Kraft's departure, the series continued with participating sponsors as a 55-minute series in the fall of 1955.
 However, because more people were watching television on Sunday nights than listened to radio (and advertisers preferred to sponsor TV shows by then), the series finally ended on July 1, 1956.